About Meribel

 Les 3 Vallées area originally consisted of the three valleys of:-

 Saint Bon, to the west.
-Consisting of Courcheval 1850, Moriona, La Praz and La Tania;
+Consisting of Courcheval 1850, Moriond, La Praz and La Tania;

 Allues, in the middle with Meribel Les Allues, Meribel-Village, Meribel (Centre), and Meribel-Mottaret;